 Another requirement is to deposit the share capital.
 For private limited liability companies, the minimum share capital in Singapore is 1 S$.

-Our specialists in company incorporation in Singapore will draft the Articles of Association for opening a subsidiary.
+Our specialists in opening companies in Singapore will draft the Articles of Association for opening a subsidiary.

 A branch office represents an extension of a foreign company in Singapore and it must carry the same name as the parent company.
-The registration procedure of a branch office requires appointing a resident agency that carries out the process, according to the Commercial Code in Singapore.
+Before opening a branch office in Singapore, you should know that the registration procedure of a branch requires appointing a resident agency that carries out the process, according to the Commercial Code in Singapore.
 Branch offices in Singapore will usually carry the same activities as the parent company.

 Compared to the branch office that is an extension of the parent company, the Singapore subsidiary is a distinct legal entity.
 In terms of liability, the subsidiary will be held accountable for the company’s debts and actions, while the parent company will be held liable for the Singapore branch office’s debts.
 The branch office’s activities are limited to the parent company’s activities, while the subsidiary may carry other activities than the parent company.